The Riot Show Statement of Purpose Michael Faris

-The Riot Show is an interdisciplinary exhibition that explores the causes and attributes of so-called race riots.
-The show includes visual art created by Michael Faris and poetry created by Unique Hughley.
-This exhibit was spurred by the history of police brutality during civil rights demonstrations in the United States, and the events following the police shooting death of Michael Brown in Ferguson, Missouri.
+The Riot Show is an exhibition that explores the causes and attributes of so-called race riots.
+The show features visual art created by Michael Faris.
+This exhibit was spurred by the history of police brutality during civil rights demonstrations in the United States and the events following the police shooting death of Michael Brown in Ferguson, Missouri.

-This show contains twenty visual artworks and twenty poems, all related to the themes of riots.
+This show contains twenty visual artworks, all related to the themes of riots.